The Research Unit of Numerical Analysis consists of the following 5 workgroups:

 - Numerics of PDEs (Prof. Dr. Dirk PRAETORIUS)

 Many problems arising in Science and Engineering are mathematically described by differential equations, or, more generally, stochastic differential equations that also account for noise and data uncertainty.
 Since differential equations typically cannot be solved in closed form in situations of practical interest, numerical computer-based simulations have to be employed for quantitative answers.
-This makes numerical methods an indispensible pillar of modern science and technology, and it is an aim of the Research Unit of Numerical Analysis to contribute to the technological advancement as well as the quantitative understanding in science and technology.
+This makes numerical methods an indispensable pillar of modern science and technology, and it is an aim of the Research Unit of Numerical Analysis to contribute to the technological advancement as well as the quantitative understanding in science and technology.

 A common goal of the scientists of the Research Unit of Numerical Analysis is to develop and analyze new algorithms and methods for solving numerically differential equations so that the subsequent computer-based simulation can provide approximate solutions that are accurate up to some user prescribed tolerance.
 Developing and analyzing efficient and convergent numerical schemes requires a variety of mathematical tools ranging from functional analysis and PDE theory to numerical linear algebra to computer science.